cw25/opencpu_service_ci_tutorial/README.md

   && /usr/bin/R CMD INSTALL /tmp/stringstats.tar.gz
 ```

 Again, OpenCPU has done lots of the heavy lifting for us.
 The `opencpu/base` image takes care of the low-level setup and we only have to worry about our service.
-(If you're relly curious to see how the OpenCPU server's Dockerfile, you can take a look [here](https://hub.docker.com/r/opencpu/base/~/dockerfile/).)
+(If you're really curious to see the OpenCPU server's `Dockerfile`, you can take a look [here](https://hub.docker.com/r/opencpu/base/~/dockerfile/).)

-In our Dockerfile, you may have noticed that there is a command that runs a custom install script, `docker/installer.R`.
-We will use that script to install our dependencies.
+In our `Dockerfile`, you may have noticed that there is a command that runs a custom install script, `docker/installer.R`.
+We will use that script to install our R package dependencies.
 For this tutorial, we only need to install `stringr` from CRAN:

 ```
 install.packages(c('stringr'), repos='http://cran.us.r-project.org', dependencies=TRUE)